-The RSU awards are also subject to full vesting acceleration upon a change in control.
+Non-employee and non-affiliated directors of the Company may elect to receive their annual RSU grant in the form of a restricted stock award, in lieu of RSUs, with the same value and vesting terms as the RSU grants.
+The RSU awards (or restricted stock awards, as the case may be) are also subject to full vesting acceleration upon a change in control.
 Each such director is entitled to reimbursement for all out-of-pocket expenses incurred in connection with attending each meeting of the Board and any committee thereof.